rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section4.md

 By.CSS_SELECTOR
 ```

+`find_element` returns a `WebElement` object.

 Let's identify the user name field using all these strategies and implement in `ex18.py` file.

 ### Hands-On: Dynamic Waiting and State Checking

-Many a times, the element is not ready to be interacted with and this leads to flaky tests.
+Many a times, the element is not available or ready to be interacted with.
+Ignoing this behavior leads to flaky tests.

 A highly suggested approach is to use fluent/dynamic waiting for the desired state.